 Marx’s Epistemology And Its Consequences

 What Marx is claiming here is that the entire Western philosophic and intellectual tradition, as it had developed up until his time (and on which, ironically, he was entirely dependent for his own ideas), is a subjective rationalization used to justify the “exploitation” of the workers by the capitalists, a tradition consisting of ideas which are neither consciously chosen by the capitalists, nor have any basis in fact.
-Thus, in a single swoop, Marx himself rationalizes the destruction not only of entire fields, such as law but of Western culture as such, including its most fundamental concepts.
-(Contemporary manifestations of these Marxist premises taught in modern universities include the doctrines of Deconstruction, Neo-Pragmatism, and Critical Theory.)

 Of course, if the entire body of Western thought is a subjective rationalization, there can be no such thing as objectivity, or any defense, based on such a concept, of the institutions of a civilization founded upon it.
 Having dismissed freedom, culture, morality and law as subjective myths, Marx then feels free to advocate their outright destruction by the totalitarian State, which he refers to as the “Communistic modes of… appropriating intellectual products,” resulting in the elimination of “class culture.”

 Following Marx’s theory, within a few months of coming to power, Vladimir Lenin quickly eliminated the “bourgeois notion” of law in practice by setting up a secret police, the Cheka, which controlled secret courts authorized to fix penalties in accordance with “the dictates of the revolutionary conscience” (i.e. without reference to written law or objective standards).
-The random killing of groups of people, linked by class status or profession (such as homeowners and high school teachers) immediately followed.
+The killing of collective groups of people, linked by class status or profession (such as homeowners and high school teachers) immediately followed.
 The “bourgeois notion” of freedom was eliminated by throwing those who were not murdered outright into concentration and labor camps.
 Consistent with Marxian subjectivism, objections to slave labor were brushed aside by Lenin’s associate Karl Radek as “the bourgeois prejudice of ‘freedom of labor.'”